urban-plumber/urban-plumber.github.io/AU-Preston/plots/NOAH-SLUCM/index.md

  - NOAH-SLUCM AvgSurfT max value of 370.4353 is greater than expected 333.0 [K]
  - NOAH-SLUCM Qfz min value of -0.0000 is less than expected 0.0 [kg/m2/s]
+ - NOAH-SLUCM EvapF max value of 8.9437 is greater than expected 1.0 [1]
+ - NOAH-SLUCM EvapF min value of -726.1538 is less than expected 0.0 [1]

 ### out of range: detailed

  - NOAH-SLUCM Qfz min value of -0.0000 is less than expected 0.0 [kg/m2/s]
+ - NOAH-SLUCM EvapF max value of 23.3003 is greater than expected 1.0 [1]
+ - NOAH-SLUCM EvapF min value of -66.9352 is less than expected 0.0 [1]

 [Link to variable definitions](../modelattrs/variable_definitions.md)